seanox/virtual-environment/shiftdown/README.md

 # Changes (Change Log)
-## 1.3.0 20220313 (summary of the current version)
+## 1.3.1 20220401 (summary of the current version)
-BF: Optimization and corrections
-CR: Unification of namespace / platform icon / (sub) project structure
-CR: Added build script/process via ANT
-CR: Optimization of process scanning (reimplementation)
-CR: Optimization of error logging
-CR: Added XML based settings
-CR: Added suspension of the prioritization for freely definable process names
-CR: Added Preventive down prioritization for freely definable process names
-CR: Added expansion of prioritization decrease to processes with the same name
+BF: Correction of the version number

 [Read more](https://raw.githubusercontent.com/seanox/virtual-environment-creator/master/shiftdown/CHANGES)